Here you will learn English expressions and idioms with TAKE.

 to take it easy

 to relax and do nothing

-ex.
-You have been working hard all week you should take it easy for the next few days.
+Example: You have been working hard all week.
+You should take it easy for the next few days.

 to have a short holiday/rest